English Language and Linguistics

 Topics

 The subject area is extremely broad and diverse, which means it offers endless topics for members and groups, including historical change, dialects and accents, political correctness, jokes and riddles, place names, language and gender, language in the media, global English, spelling, and yes – even those ‘pet hates’!
-Some members prefer a more general approach to Linguistics, so they might look at where language began; similarities and differences among languages; whether the language you speak influences how you think about the world; how animals communicate; sign language, bilingualism, etc etc. I’ll be putting together a more detailed list of possible topics, so please send your suggestions.
+Some members prefer a more general approach to Linguistics, so they might look at where language began; similarities and differences among languages; whether the language you speak influences how you think about the world; how animals communicate; sign language, bilingualism, etc. I’ll be putting together a more detailed list of possible topics, so please send your suggestions.

 Groups